thygate/stable-diffusion-webui-depthmap-script/README.md

 ﻿# High Resolution Depth Maps for Stable Diffusion WebUI This program is an addon for [AUTOMATIC1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that creates depth maps.
 Using either generated or custom depth maps, it can also create 3D stereo image pairs (side-by-side or anaglyph), normalmaps and 3D meshes.
 The outputs of the script can be viewed directly or used as an asset for a 3D engine.
 Please see [wiki](https://github.com/thygate/stable-diffusion-webui-depthmap-script/wiki/Viewing-Results) to learn more.
 The program has integration with [Rembg](https://github.com/danielgatis/rembg).
 It also supports batch processing, processing of videos, and can also be run in standalone mode, without Stable Diffusion WebUI.

-To generate realistic depth maps from individual images, this script uses code and models from the [MiDaS](https://github.com/isl-org/MiDaS) and [ZoeDepth](https://github.com/isl-org/ZoeDepth) repositories by Intel ISL, or LeReS from the [AdelaiDepth](https://github.com/aim-uofa/AdelaiDepth) repository by Advanced Intelligent Machines.
+To generate realistic depth maps from individual images, this script uses code and models from the [Marigold](https://github.com/prs-eth/Marigold/) repository, from the [MiDaS](https://github.com/isl-org/MiDaS) and [ZoeDepth](https://github.com/isl-org/ZoeDepth) repositories by Intel ISL, or LeReS from the [AdelaiDepth](https://github.com/aim-uofa/AdelaiDepth) repository by Advanced Intelligent Machines.
 Multi-resolution merging as implemented by [BoostingMonocularDepth](https://github.com/compphoto/BoostingMonocularDepth) is used to generate high resolution depth maps.

 Stereoscopic images are created using a custom-written algorithm.